Duloxetine vs paroxetine

 It is crucial to consult a healthcare provider before starting duloxetine or paroxetine to ensure that there are no contraindications or significant drug interactions.
 Healthcare professionals can provide guidance on managing drug interactions and adjusting treatment regimens if needed.

-See also Champix and duloxetine
+See also Switching from sertraline to duloxetine

 Efficacy and Effectiveness